The ultimate guide to understanding the wonderful world of the learning management system (LMS)

 What are the common LMS features?

-Although all LMS’s vary slightly with their range of functionality, there are common LMS features that you should expect from your system.
+Although all platforms vary slightly with their range of functionality, there are common LMS features that you should expect from your system.
 Typical LMS features include:

-- Function to upload a range of learning resources
+- Ability to upload a range of learning resources, in different formats

 - User management